How to fundraise over Zoom more effectively – TechCrunch

 I was a first-time CEO who had just finished Techstars with my co-founders when the pandemic hit last March.
 I remember sitting alone in my basement room in Boulder, Colorado, in sweatpants, while connecting with my advisers.
-They confirmed my biggest fear: I had just three months of runway left in the bank.
+They confirmed my biggest fear: Warmly, our startup, had just three months of runway left in the bank.

 It was every founder’s nightmare around that time: I’d be forced to fundraise amid a global pandemic.